braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ### Feature overview {#freq-cap-feat-over}

-Frequency capping is applied at the campaign or Canvas component send level and can be set up for each app group by selecting **Global Message Settings** found in the **Engagement** tab.
+Frequency capping is applied at the campaign or Canvas component send level and can be set up for each workspace by selecting **Global Message Settings** found in the **Engagement** tab.

 {% alert note %}
 If you are using our [updated navigation]({{site.baseurl}}/navigation), **Global Message Settings** is now **Frequency Capping Rules** and is located at **Settings** > **Workspace Settings** > **Frequency Capping Rules**.